kubernetes/enhancements/keps/sig-scheduling/3243-respect-pod-topology-spread-after-rolling-upgrades/README.md

 checking if there are objects with field X set) may be a last resort.
 Avoid logs or events for this purpose.
 -->
-Operator can query pods that have the `pod.spec.topologySpreadConstraints.matchLabelKeys` field set to determine if the feature is in use by workloads.
+An operator can query Pods whose `spec.topologySpreadConstraints[*].matchLabelKeys` field is non-empty.
+No feature-specific metric is needed because usage is explicitly recorded in each Pod spec.

 ###### How can someone using this feature know that it is working for their instance?